 The Centre’s mission is to record, preserve, and disseminate information about South Africa’s tangible and intangible astronomical heritage.
 I would request you to visit this website at least once.
 They are doing nice work.

-The next full moon will occur on Monday, January 17 at 18:48 at Eastern Standard Time (EST).
+The next full moon will occur on Friday, January 06 at 18:08 Eastern Standard Time (EST).
 It will be known as the Wolf Moon.
 Okay, for northerners, it will be a Wolf Moon.
 But, for the southerner, it will be a Buck Moon.

 That’s it for this post.
 If you like this article, share it if you like, like it if you share it.
 You can also find us on Mix, Twitter, Pinterest, and Facebook.
 Hey man, If you have come this far, do give us feedback in the comment section.
 It would make my day.
 You can also make a donation.
 Your donations will help us to run our website and serve you BETTER.
 Cheers!!!

 You might also like: